Installing packages using pip and virtual environments¶

 For more information on supported version control systems and syntax, see pip’s documentation on VCS Support.

-Installing from local archives¶
+Install from local archives#

 If you have a local copy of a Distribution Package’s archive (a zip, wheel, or tar file) you can install it directly with pip: